techieBrandon/dockerfiles/wso2as/README.md

         + `./run.sh -v 5.3.0`

 * Access management console
-    -  To access the management console, use the docker host ip and port 9443.
+    -  To access the management console, use the docker host IP and port 9443.
         + `https://<DOCKER_HOST_IP>:9443/carbon`

 ## Detailed Configuration